Copper

 Can I migrate my data from Copper to another CRM?

 Most alternatives support data import via CSV or API.
-Copper allows you to export contacts, deals, activities, and notes.
-Agiled, HubSpot, and Pipedrive offer import tools for contacts and deals.
-The main challenge is recreating workflow automations and email templates in the new platform.
+Copper allows you to export contacts, companies, deals, activities, and notes as CSV files.
+Agiled, HubSpot, Pipedrive, and Zoho CRM all offer import tools for contacts and deals.
+The main challenge is recreating workflow automations, custom fields, and email templates in the new platform.
 Email history tied to Google Workspace stays in Gmail regardless of which CRM you use.
+Plan for 1-2 weeks of migration for a team with under 5,000 contacts and basic automations.

 Ready to streamline your business?